-During out of school events, e.g. school discos etc., the school will encourage parents and carers to consider the Food Policy in the range of refreshments offered for sale to the children.
+During out of school events, the school will encourage parents and carers to consider the Food Policy in the range of refreshments offered for sale to the children.

 Role of the Governors

 Governors monitor and check that the school policy is upheld and can also offer guidance where a member of the body has particular expertise in this area.